clclab/clc-labs/rnn-language-model/rnn-language-model.md

 while multiplying it by the respective weights to compute an output.

 ::: question :::
-The $forward_pass$ function is the method that defines how the output should be computed.
+The `forward_pass` function is the method that defines how the output should be computed.
 Draw a graph that shows how the output is computed based on the input and the parameters in this model.
 Here is how you can instantiate and initialize a